Faculty

 European Investment Bank

-Davide Sartori is a project economist at the European Investment Bank, where he is responsible for the economic appraisal of energy efficiency projects and programmes supported by the Bank within its Energy lending policy.
+Davide Sartori is a senior sector economist at the European Investment Bank, where he is responsible for the economic appraisal of energy projects supported by the Bank.
 He is the main author of the Economic Appraisal Vademecum, published by the European Commission in 2021.
-Between 2016 and 2020, he worked under the JASPERS mandate as a Cost-benefit Analysis specialist, supporting ESI Funds beneficiaries in preparing the financial, economic and risk analyses of infrastructure investment projects applying for EU co-financing.
-He also helped EU Member States to design and develop cost-benefit analysis training programmes.
+Between 2016 and 2020, he worked under the JASPERS mandate as a Cost-Benefit Analysis specialist, supporting ESI Funds beneficiaries in preparing financial, economic, and risk analyses for infrastructure investment projects applying for EU co-financing.
+He also helped EU Member States to design and develop CBA training programmes.
 In his previous position at CSIL, he was the lead author of the last edition of the EC Guide to Cost-benefit Analysis of Investment Projects (2014).

-Davide is visiting lecturer at EIPA, the European Institute of Public Administration, and the Milan Summer School on CBA.
+Davide is a visiting lecturer at EIPA, the European Institute of Public Administration, and at the Milan CBA Summer School.

 Giulio Cisco